uwaiseibna2/GAP/README.md

 # GAP Input
 GAP takes in two required input files and an optional third input file.

-**Input 1**: tab-delimited file with n rows and 2 columns, where n is the number of species.
-The first column should contain the species name, and the second column refer to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and a NA indicating unknown.
+**Input 1**: Tab-delimited text file with n rows and two columns, where n is the number of species.
+The first column should contain the species name, and the second column refers to the phenotype status in that species, with a 0 indicating absence, a 1 indicating presence, and a NA indicating unknown.

-**Input 2**: FASTA file containing multiple sequence alignments for the n species at g genomic regions.
-Each header should contain the species name followed by a space and then an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
+**Input 2**: FASTA file containing multiple sequence alignments for the n species at _g_ genomic regions.
+Each header should contain the species name followed by a space and an identifier for the genomic region (e.g., gene ID, gene name, genomic coordinates).
 Each region must contain sequences for all n species.
-If the region is completely absent in a species, then a sequence of gaps "-" can be used for that species.
+If the region is entirely absent in a species, then a sequence of gaps "-" can be used for that species.

-**Input 3 (optional)**: file containing phylogenetic tree of the n species in Newick format.
-No distances should be included, example format: `((gorilla,(chimp,human),baboon),orangutan);`, where n=5.
+**Input 3 (optional)**: A text file containing the phylogenetic tree of the n species in Newick format.
+No distances should be included, and the species name should match Input 1, example format: `((gorilla,(chimp,human),baboon),orangutan);`, where n=5.

 # Running GAP

 GAP has three functions:

-- PredictSpecies - predicts presence or absence of a phenotype in one or more species from a known association with a genomic region
+- PredictSpecies - predicts the presence or absence of a phenotype in one or more species from a known association with a genomic region
 - PredictPositions - predicts which positions within a genomic region are associated with a phenotype
 - PredictGenes - predicts genomic regions that are associated with a phenotype